walterjgsp/algorithms/README.md

 ## Run Java

 All the Java code were done using the JDK 11 version.
-To compile use the following command:
+Compile using the following command:

 ```bash
 javac <INPUT_FILE_NAME>